Ana Sofia Antunes

-Ana Sofia Antunes (born 1981) is a Portuguese politician who, since 2015, has held the government position of Secretary of State for the Inclusion of Persons with Disabilities.
+Ana Sofia Pedroso Lopes Antunes (born 11 August 1981) is a Portuguese politician who, from 2015 to 2024, held the government position of Secretary of State for the Inclusion of Persons with Disabilities.
 Antunes was born blind.

 Early life and education

 Ana Sofia Pedroso Lopes Antunes was born in Lisbon, capital of Portugal, in 1981.
 She grew up in the parish of Corroios in the municipality of Seixal, south of Lisbon.
 Antunes was congenitally blind at birth.
 She obtained a degree in law from the Faculty of Law of the University of Lisbon.

 Career

 After an internship, Antunes was admitted to the Portuguese Bar Association.
 After one year with a legal firm, she was invited in 2007 to work at Lisbon City Council as legal advisor to the councillor for mobility, a position she held until 2013.
 In 2010 she worked on the Lisbon Pedestrian Accessibility Plan.
 In 2013 she moved to the Lisbon Municipal Mobility and Parking Company (EMEL).
 Between 2013 and 2015 she held the position of president of the Association of the Blind and Visually Impaired of Portugal (ACAPO).
 She was also a member of the board of the European Blind Union.